This call for proposals is the result of a cross-university effort to increase awareness of, and research in, the intersection of race and disability.

-Our goal is to move that conversation forward by directly addressing the lack of research at this intersection.
-We envision projects that deeply engage with this intersection through a Disability Justice and/or DisCrit lens, exploring how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.
-Relevant topics include but are not limited to:
+Our goal is to move these conversations forward by funding research about race, disability, and technology.
+We envision projects that deeply engage with this intersection through a Disability Justice and/or DisCrit lens, that explore how race and disability together impact the experiences, outcomes, technology needs, and opportunities available to people of color with disabilities.
+Starting in Fall 2024: to broaden our support for intersectional research, projects that also address such topics as heteronormativity and/or are inclusive of LGBTQIA+ perspectives will be given special consideration.

 Eligibility